Wiki Home Cloud control panel Client properties

 Figure 3

-Computer Name: Client computer name.
+1. Computer Name: The client computer name.

-Image: Assign Images to the clients.
+Image: Assign the primary image to the client.

-Enable Cache: Setting the memory to use as a client cache depends on the client's memory size.
-Example: client RAM is 2GB; you can set the 256M to be used as a cache.
+5. Enable Cache: Setting the memory to use as a client cache depends on the client's memory size.
+Example: client RAM is 2GB you can set the 256M to be used as a cache.